torakiki/event-studio/README.md

 + I wanted listeners to be able to define at runtime what module they belong to.
 The idea was to create components (e.g. a SpecializedComboBox) listening for events (e.g. DisableEvent) and be able to reuse those components in different modules.
 I couldn't use the classical annotation approach with some topic/filter static value since every new instance of the component needed to be registered as listener for the module creating it.

 #### Enter the Station
 The solution I found was to mimic a network of radio stations.
-For those familiar with [RabbitMQ](http://www.rabbitmq.com/), the architecture is loosely resembling a [DirectExchange](http://www.rabbitmq.com/tutorials/tutorial-four-java.html) where the events class is the binding key.
+For those familiar with [RabbitMQ](http://www.rabbitmq.com/), the architecture is loosely resembling a [DirectExchange](http://www.rabbitmq.com/tutorials/tutorial-four-java.html) where the event class is the binding key.

 TODO Image